Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 - Easier to obtain than traditional financing

-- As your business grows so does the line of finance
+- As your business grows, so does your line of factor finance

 - Invoice factoring services can be a long-term solution